Cacheell/Cacheell.github.io/_pages/about.md

 <hr style="border: 1px solid gray;">

 I am a fourth year Economics PhD student at the University of Wisconsin---Madison.
 My field is in Macroeconomics with my work focusing on labor economics.
-My work usually tries to understand wage disparities by exploring the role of human capital and it's effect on inequality.
+My work tries to understand wage disparities by exploring the role of human capital and it's effect on inequality.